-In AWS, Azure and GCP and similar environments (such as OpenStack), the Cloud instance ID is the default password.
+In AWS and GCP and similar environments (such as OpenStack), the Cloud instance ID is the default password.
 For Oracle cloud, it is the instance ocid.
 For Azure, it is the subscription ID.

 If the password is not set to “heimdall” please see the server log (/var/log/heimdallserver.out.log or /opt/heimdall/log/heimdall.log) and look for a line such as: